Charuhas10/NoteShell/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you'd like to change.

+## License
+This projecr is licensed under MIT License